CoNarrative/glujs-guide-built/simulation-framework.md

 ##Simulation framework

-In this section, we go deeper into the setup and use of the gluJS simulation framework.
+In this section, we go deeper into the setup and use of the GluJS simulation framework.

 ###Ajax simulator